Graduation Requirements & Course Information

 • March-April:

-• Students in grades 8-11 are asked to complete course requests through Xello Course Planner.
+• Students in grades 8-11 are asked to complete course requests.
 The purpose of this is to request courses they are interested in for the following school year.

-• 10th-12th grade students may sign up for an individual advising appointment with the School Counselor to enroll in summer & fall dual credit courses through HCC.
+• 10th-12th grade students may sign up for an individual advising appointment with the School Counselor to enroll in summer & fall HCC Early College courses.

 • April-May: